zkwinkle/.config/README.md

 	- bunnyfetch
 - preferred login manager: lightdm-mini-greeter
 - fuzzy search: fzf
-	- For preview: exa, bat
+	- For preview: exa, bat, im2a
 	- For opening with enter: rifle